Don’t let IT Band Syndrome play on

 “When strengthening key muscles, focus on glutes, hip abductors and core to control knee and hip movement better.”

-Robbie emphasises the importance of athletes checking their technique.
-“Small changes in running form or bike setup can reduce strain.”
+Robbie can’t emphasise enough the importance of athletes checking their technique, as even small changes in running form or bike setup can reduce strain.

-He advises that they should approach a physiotherapist if the pain doesn’t improve with rest or stops them training properly, knee-collapse or hip-drop occurs, or when flare-ups become commonplace.
+He advises that they should approach a physiotherapist if the pain doesn’t improve.

 “A physiotherapist can do a number of things for you.
 They can look at your running or cycling mechanics as well as your bike setup.
 They can create a personalised rehab plan with exercises for strength and stability.

-“They can also perform manual therapy for adequate recovery and advise on training changes to get back to sport safely.”
+“They can also perform manual therapy to aid recovery and advise on training changes to get back to sport safely.”